 - Wine Discount – Get 10% off when you purchase 6 or more bottles of wine.

-- Senior Discount – Every Wednesday, shoppers 55+ get 5% off.
+- Senior Discount – Every day for the first hour, shoppers 60+ get 5% off.
 Just let the cashier know.

 - Alternative Transportation Discount – Arrive at the store via bicycle, on foot, carpool, or public transportation and get 5% off your bill.
 Just let the cashier know.